VesnaBozic/angular-theory/README.md

 It is considered best practice to alaways use @Injectable so that metadata is generated correctly

-By using the provideIn: 'root' property, we are specifying that Angular shoul provide that service to the root: injector
+By using the provideIn: 'root' property, we are specifying that Angular shoul provide that service to the root: injector.

+## Angular CLI

+The Angular CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications directly from a command shell.

+With Angular CLI we can generate aplication skeleton.

+A newly generated application contains the source files for a root module, with a root component and template.
+Each application has a src folder that contains the logic, data, and assets.

+You can edit the generated files directly, or add to and modify them using CLI commands.